JacobDWaters/Okta-Workflows/Slack/Okta factor challenge Slack app/readme.md

 2. Supported Providers

-The Slackbot ONLY support the following providers:
+The Slack app ONLY support the following providers:
 * `OKTA`
 * `GOOGLE`